raphvrl/vk-minecraft-clone/README.md

 # Vulkan Minecraft Clone

-A Minecraft-like game built with Vulkan.
+A Minecraft Clone built with Vulkan.

 ## Installation